 Ros turned back to Ardon as Kyrie went off with her orders.

-Ros read in Ardon’s face that he knew what she planned.
-He also knew what she would say, but she lowered her voice and said it anyway.
-“We’ll have to go through.
+Ros read Ardon’s thoughts in his expression: he knew what she planned.
+He also knew what she’d say, but she lowered her voice and said it anyway, “We’ll have to go through.
 There’s no outrunning it now.”
-She felt a sprig of guilt at the half-truth.

-“Look at those clouds, Ros.
-They’re not natural.
-Magic might not be real, but that storm definitely is.”
-As if on cue, the clouds churned like a pit of poisonous snakes.
+“Those clouds aren’t natural.
+Whatever this is — magic or not — it isn’t right.”
+They both looked at the approaching clouds churning like a pit of poisonous snakes.
 Ardon sighed at her immovable expression.
-“Captain, the ship won’t take it.
+“The ship won’t take it.
 Why not delay a few days?
-Try going around?
-We could bring up the sails—pull her out.
+Try going around.
+We could bring up the sails — pull her out.
 There’s still time.”

 She didn’t meet his gaze.
-“Make ready for a long night ahead.”
+“Ready the ship.”

-Ardon raised his thick eyebrows, his almond-shaped eyes probing her face for answers she couldn’t offer.
+Ardon’s hazel eyes probed her face for answers she couldn’t give.
 Not yet.

 His puzzlement made her gut clench tighter.
-She buttoned her long coat and tied back her thick curls.
 “We’ll get as close to land as we can.
 I’ll keep a skeleton crew up top.”
 Before he could protest, she added, “Take everyone else below decks.”
 They’ll be safer there.

-“Ros,” he said, the lines in his forehead deepening.
 He opened his mouth, then closed it, shaking his head.
 He wanted to ask her, she knew, but the loyalty that drove him aboard her ship a year ago was the same staying his tongue now.
-Were she not so used to the shame, she might’ve grabbed him by the shirt: Why do you still trust me?
+Were she not so used to this feeling, she might’ve grabbed him by the shirt and demanded: Why do you still trust me?
 Why are you here, Ardon?
-Why didn’t you run away?
 Why did you forgive me for leaving?
-Except she knew the answer to that, didn’t she?
-But she didn’t like to think about it.

-She clutched her hands on the rail and looked out, taking in one last, long breath.
+She clutched her hands on the rail and looked out, taking one last, long breath.
 “Trust me.
 Just a little longer.”
-Distant flashes of lightning cracked and popped like knuckles loosening before a fight.
+The lightning cracked and popped like knuckles loosening before a fight.
 They were so close, now.
 She eyed her friend with desperate hope.
 “Can you do that?”

-“I always do,” he answered so softly she almost didn’t catch it over the building storm.
+“I always do.”
+He answered so softly she almost didn’t catch it over the building storm.
 Only a few more minutes to share, just the two of them.
-A split of lightning reflected in his dark eyes.
+A split of lightning blazed across his pupils.
 “I guess all that’s left is to pray we make it out alive.”

 “‘The Nine Gods mark the wisdom of believers, and cast a light upon their path.’”